 ATMs force you to turn your focus completely away from what’s happening behind you.
 So, while you’re busy trying to remember your PIN, covering the keyboard so no one can see your PIN, or checking to see what your account balance is, anything could be happening behind you.
 Including a thug preparing to attack you and take your money (or worse).

-Watch this video to see how easy it is to be attacked at ATMs
+Watch this video to see how easy it is to be attacked at an ATM

 Whenever possible, use an ATM that is inside a store, mall or other place where there are lots of people.
 You’re less likely to be attacked with so many witnesses around.
-Make sure to hide your PIN from prying eyes when there are people around.
+But be sure to hide your PIN from prying eyes when there are people around.